-The recommended adult dose of ibrutinib is 420 mg taken by mouth, once daily.
+For the treatment of mantle cell lymphoma or marginal zone lymphoma, the recommended adult dose of ibrutinib is 560 mg taken by mouth, once daily.

 In order to keep a constant amount of ibrutinib in your body, so it can be most effective, try to take this medication at the same time every day.
 The capsules should be swallowed whole.
 Do not crush or chew the capsules.